Antrea155/C-Decompiler/README.md

-This is my c decompiler project that i developed for my dissertation.
+This is my C decompiler project, developed as part of my dissertation.
-Its a decompiler that accepts assemply file code as input and generates the appropriate cpp file. it can handle simple actoins like, calling a function, while loops, for loops and more.
+The decompiler takes assembly code as input and generates the corresponding C++ source file.
+It is capable of handling basic constructs such as function calls, while loops, for loops, and more.